Semi-supervised learning for joint SAR and multispectral land cover classification: Conclusions

 \section{Conclusions}

-In this paper, we proposed a framework for self-supervised pretraining of deep neural networks for the task of land cover classification.
+In this paper, we proposed a framework for self-supervised pretraining of deep neural networks for the task of semi-supervised land cover classification.
 We showed how the proposed method is effective at jointly processing images from multiple sensing modalities, such as SAR and multispectral.
-The proposed self-supervised training strategies are able to learn feature extractors that compute features that correlate with the land cover classes without any labeled data.
-Moreover, the performance of the pretrained feature extractors can be improved if labels are available, resulting in superior performance with respect to purely supervised training.